Physical Education Studies

-Students in this program are introduced to a high school physical education curriculum and receive hands-on teaching experience in local schools.
+While enrolled in this program, you will be introduced to a high school physical education curriculum.
+Additionally, you will receive hands-on teaching experience in local schools.

-Field trips: Trips to sports medicine departments at four-year colleges and universities such as Keuka College and Hobart and William Smith Colleges, and visits to colleges with athletic training programs such as SUNY Colleges at Brockport and Cortland are all a part of your experience in Physical Education Studies.
+Field Trips: Trips to sports medicine departments at four-year colleges and universities such as Keuka College and Hobart and William Smith Colleges, and visits to colleges with athletic training programs such as SUNY Colleges at Brockport and Cortland, are all part of your program experience.

-Students in this program generally transfer to four-year institutions such as SUNY Colleges at Brockport and Cortland* to pursue baccalaureate degrees in Physical Education.
-Finger Lakes alumni are currently teachers and coaches in school systems throughout New York State including Penn Yan, Newark, South Seneca, Gananda, Fairport, Lyons, Waterloo, and Churchville-Chili High Schools, as well as the Harley School, Allendale Columbia Schools, and in the Rochester School District.
+Students in this program generally transfer to four-year institutions* such as SUNY Colleges at Brockport and Cortland to pursue baccalaureate degrees in physical education.
+FLCC alumni currently serve as teachers and coaches in school systems throughout New York State including Penn Yan, Newark, South Seneca, Gananda, Fairport, Lyons, Waterloo, and Churchville-Chili High Schools, as well as The Harley School, Allendale Columbia Schools, and in the Rochester School District.

-The physical education studies program is composed of faculty who all hold advanced degrees in health and physical education.
-Beside extensive coaching and teaching experience at various levels the faculty also possess a wide array of educational expertise in adaptive physical education, coaching certification and fitness and wellness.
+The faculty members in the physical education studies program hold advanced degrees in health and physical education.
+The faculty carries extensive coaching and teaching experience at various levels with it to the classroom.
+In addition, the faculty also possesses a wide array of educational expertise in adaptive physical education, coaching certification, and fitness and wellness.
 The physical education and integrated health care department also utilizes highly specialized adjunct faculty to teach specific courses that complement the diverse number of course offerings.